 The cap nut, also known as the acorn nut or dome nut, gets its name from its shape.
 The nut has a domed top to prevent contact with the external thread.
+Used for Aesthetics.

 Used with cotter pins to prevent loosening, a castellated nut, also called a castle or slotted nut, is a nut with slots cut into the top.
 Used in low-torque applications such as holding a wheel bearing in place.

 A coupling nut is a threaded fastener used for joining two male threads, most commonly threaded rod.
 The outside of the fastener is a hex so it can be driven with a wrench.

 A flange nut is a nut that has a wide flange at one end which acts as an integrated washer that does not move or spin.
 The serrated flange distributes the pressure of the nut over the part being secured and creates a locking action to prevent loosening.

 Shear nuts are cone nuts with a hexagonal gripping point.
 They are designed with an intentional flaw to snap the hexagonal head off once the maximum torque is reached.
 Leaving behind a protective cone nut that cannot be easily removed.

 Wing nuts are threaded nuts with wings on each side of the body allowing for manual turning and installation.
 Easy hand assembly and used when the nut needs to be removed often.